SSWConsulting/SSW.Rules.Content/rules/risk-based-testing/rule.md

 ---
 We know that [complete testing is impossible](https://www.ssw.com.au/rules/complete-testing-is-impossible) so how do we decide which finite set of tests to perform out of the infinite cloud of possible tests for a story, feature or release?

-Focusing on risk is a good way to approach this problem, so let's look at the idea of risk-based testing.
+This problem can seem overwhelming, but focusing on risk is a good approach.
+Let's look at the idea of risk-based testing.

 <!--endintro-->

+### What is risk-based testing?

 Risk-based testing uses an analysis of quality risks to prioritize tests and allocate testing effort